 Remember the cabbage soup diet?

-Well, it turns out that soup as a diet aid should be taken seriously.
-Studies show that it’s much easier to eat only the amount of food allowed on a diet when the main course is preceded by a bowl of soup.
+Well why I'm not advocating a steady diet of ONLY CABBAGE SOUP, it turns out that soup as a diet aid should be taken seriously.
+Studies show that it's much easier to eat only the amount of food allowed on a diet when the main course is preceded by a bowl of soup.

 In a study from Pennsylvania State University, researchers asked women to eat chicken casserole, chicken casserole with a glass of water, or chicken casserole with the same amount of water added to make a soup.
 They were then allowed to eat whatever they liked for lunch.